-Your doctor will be able to confirm PDCS by measuring the levels of ACTH and cortisol in your body.
+Your doctor will be able to confirm PDCD by measuring the levels of ACTH and cortisol in your body.

-However, cortisol readings may differ throughout the day.
-To account for the differences, some tests may be performed multiple times through the day.
-Cortisol levels can be measured either through a blood (serum) test, or through a salivary (spit) test.
+Cortisol levels can be measured either through a blood, or serum, test or through a salivary, or spit, test.
 In a salivary level test, cortisol levels are taken at four specific times during the day.
-You will be asked to provide salivary samples that are then sent out for analysis.
+You’ll be asked to provide salivary samples that are then sent out for analysis.

-Your doctor may also want to use imaging techniques like magnetic resonance imaging (MRI) and computed tomography (CT) scans to get a clearer picture of the tumor.
+Your doctor may also want to use imaging techniques like MRI or CT scans to get a clearer picture of the tumor.
 This can help determine a course of action.

-The treatment focuses on eliminating the overproduction of ACTH by the pituitary gland.
-Usually, this means surgically removing the tumor (transsphenoidal pituitary adenectomy)—sometimes, however, the entire gland must be removed.
+Treatment for Cushing’s disease focuses on stopping the overproduction of ACTH by the pituitary gland.
+Usually, this means surgically removing the tumor (via a transsphenoidal pituitary adenectomy).
+Sometimes, the entire gland must be removed.

-Other, less common, methods used to treat PDCS include:
+Other less common methods used to treat PDCD include:

-- bilateral adrenalectomy (BA)—removal of one or both adrenal glands;
+- adrenalectomy, the removal of one (unilateral) or both (bilateral) adrenal glands

-- gamma knife radiosurgery (GK)—tiny radiation beams focus on the tumor to destroy it and not cause harm to the tissue around it
+- gamma knife radiosurgery (GK), where tiny radiation beams focus on the tumor to destroy it and not cause harm to the tissue around it

-- pituitary-directed radiation—radiation focused upon the pituitary gland
+- pituitary-directed radiation, which is radiation therapy focused on the pituitary gland

-Large amounts of released cortisol may cause diseases of the circulatory system (system of blood vessels throughout the body).
+If left untreated, PDCD can have serious consequences.
+Large amounts of released cortisol may cause diseases of the circulatory system, the network of blood vessels throughout the body.

 Complications from continued large amounts of released cortisol include:

-Surgical treatment has a success rate between 69 and 90 percent (Ammini, et.al.2011).
-In most cases the removal of the tumor in the pituitary gland will result in normal cortisol production by the adrenal glands.
+Massachusetts General Hospital places the success rate of Cushing’s disease surgeries at between 80 and 90 percent.
+In most cases, the removal of the tumor in the pituitary gland will result in normal cortisol production by the adrenal glands.